 As an authentic Portuguese dessert, this dish is a must-try for anyone with a sweet tooth.

-This creamy rice pudding is topped with cinnamon and caramel custard to add to the burst of flavor.
+This creamy rice pudding is topped with cinnamon and caramel custard to add a burst of flavor.

 - Caldo Verde

-On a chilly night, treat yourself with this fantastic soup.
+On a chilly night, treat yourself to this fantastic soup.

-It’s merely potato, onions, and shredded kale, cooked in garlic and olive oil, and yet it certainly doesn’t lack in flavor!
+It’s merely potato, onions, and shredded kale, cooked in garlic and olive oil, yet it certainly doesn’t lack flavor!

 - Pastel de nata

-Originating in Lisbon, this custard tart is an indigenous staple, and you certainly can’t leave the country without giving it a try.
+Originating in Lisbon, this custard tart is an indigenous staple, and you can’t leave the country without trying it.